Keep Our NHS Public North East: Review of 2025

 Presentation to a Council Health Overview and Scrutiny Committee

-Presented a Motion to local CLP
+Presented a Motion to local Constituency Labour Party

 3) Participation in organised events: